 - Do respondents interpret the question the way you meant it?

-The final step of the steps to conduct research process is to look at if the research worked.
+The final step of the research process is to look at whether the research worked.
 Did it get us the insights from the right audience in the right time frame?

-“You’ve scoped out the research, here’s the decision we are look to make as a business and now it’s a doublecheck,” Jenn said.
+“You’ve scoped out the research, here’s the decision we are looking to make as a business and now it’s a doublecheck,” Jenn said.
 “Did we achieve what we were trying to achieve?”